sphinx-doc/sphinx/doc/builders.rst

 .. module:: sphinx.builders.changes
 .. class:: ChangesBuilder

-   This builder produces an HTML overview of all :dir:`versionadded`, :dir:`versionchanged` and :dir:`deprecated` directives for the current :confval:`version`.
+   This builder produces an HTML overview of all :rst:dir:`versionadded`, :rst:dir:`versionchanged` and :rst:dir:`deprecated` directives for the current :confval:`version`.
 This is useful to generate a ChangeLog file, for example.